terminalforlife/BashConfig/README.md

   **Q: The git prompt isn't working for me.
 What can I do?**\
     A: Post a bug report on GitHub or send me an E-Mail: terminalforlife@yahoo.com

-  **Q: What is the `000` in the prompt?
-It keeps changing to weird numbers!**\
+  **Q: I keep seeing red numbers in the prompt -- why?**\
-    A: Don't worry, that's just the [exit status](https://bash.cyberciti.biz/guide/The_exit_status_of_a_command) of the previously-executed command.
+    A: That's just the [exit status](https://bash.cyberciti.biz/guide/The_exit_status_of_a_command) of the previously-executed command.

   **Q: Will this configuration work at all on other shells, like ZSH?**\
-    A: Nope, but some of it would, with some tweaking.
-Bash-only syntax will fail.
+    A: Some of it would, with some tweaking.
+BASH-only syntax will likely fail.

-  **Q: How can I learn how you program in shell?
-You use syntax I've never seen.**\
+  **Q: Can I learn more about what you do in Linux?**\
-    A: Aside from research and practice, you can visit my [YouTube](https://www.youtube.com/channel/UCfp-lNJy4QkIGnaEE6NtDSg) channel, 'Learn Linux'.
+    A: Absolutely!
+You can visit my [YouTube](https://www.youtube.com/channel/UCfp-lNJy4QkIGnaEE6NtDSg) channel, 'Terminalforlife (LL)'.

-  **Q: Will this configuration work on Linux, BSD, Mac, and other platforms?**\
+  **Q: Will this configuration work on non-Linux operating systems?**\
-    A: I've focused on Linux here, so probably not, but this may change in time.
+    A: I've only focused on Linux here, so probably not.

 # How Can I Contribute?